CAMB-DSbD/attestablelauncher/README.md

 ## The application requesting an attestable (cliRqExecProgInAttestable.py)
 The attestable launcher is represented by the blue box in the figures.
-This [application demo steps](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/application_demo_steps.txt "technical demo") document shows the steps to run the application.
+The [application demo steps](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/application_demo_steps.txt "technical demo") document shows the steps to run the application.